qwandor/balfolk/index.md

 Hi, my name is Andrew and I teach balfolk dances sometimes.
+I've been dancing balfolk since 2013, and other partner dances since 2010.

+I like a variety of dances, but I'm especially interested in improvised social partner dances, and I like to steal elements of other dances to mix in with my balfolk.
+I also like to find common elements and techniques that can be applied across dance styles.

 [Upcoming workshops](https://qwandor.dancecloud.com/)